3mdeb/news-and-ideas/blog/content/post/2021-02-21-tigerlake-osf.md

 Unfortunately I stumbled upon another challenge.
 As a fellow open source enthusiast I have been compiling EDK2 with Linux using GCC.
 Although EDK2 is supposed to support GCC5 and newer versions, it occurred it is not always true.
-The freshly published code was not buildable with GCC5 when trying with the 3mdeb [edk2-docker](https://github.com/3mdeb/edk2-docker).
+The freshly published code was not buildable with GCC when trying with the 3mdeb [edk2-docker](https://github.com/3mdeb/edk2-docker).
 When giving it a little thought it is not surprising.
 Visual Studio compiler is the one that dominates the ecosystem of firmware.
 Intel, AMD and IBVs (Independent BIOS